umer-saleem/videollama-mini/README.md

-# VideoLLaMA-Mini: A From-Scratch Educational Implementation for Video Understanding
+# VideoLLaMA-Mini: A From-Scratch Implementation for Video Understanding

 ## Overview